TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Introduction

 Citizen Psychiatry was formed to represent the unheard survivor voices of adults over my 40-year career in community mental health who are tired of limping along in life due to poor medication response.
 This comes after countless drug trials from a psychiatric provider.
-For those living with long-standing anxiety disorders and chronic depression, ineffective medication response can halt a person’s capacity to believe it is possible to make a recovery personally.
-Therefore, little effort is made in this regard, sadly leaving people to suspend their lives and dreams.
+For those living with long-standing anxiety disorders and chronic depression, ineffective medication response can halt a person’s capacity to believe it is possible to make a personal recovery when in a weakened state.
+Sadly, ongoing medication failure where one is languishing can, over time, lead people to suspend their lives and dreams, as witnessed with the multitudes of people I have served.
+For many, this has led to cycles of being on disability, repeat hospitalizations, constant work disruption, loss of family relationships and friendships, loss of earnings, to the giving up on passions, dreams, and goals.

-However, by applying this protocol, people can empower themselves to revoke the suspension of their lives to pursue recovery, which enriches one’s life compared to where it is currently.
-When recovery is in motion, a “person-led life” can be realized instead of living with the grief of an “illness-led life.”
+The Recovery Protocol Breakthrough is a novel program that answers what to do next when medications are not enough.
+By applying this protocol with one’s psychiatric or mental health service provider, people can empower themselves to experience making a recovery from a weakened mental health position to living from a position of strength compared to what they currently endure.
+When recovery is in motion, a “person-led life” can be realized instead of living with the grief of an illness-centered life.
 Click here to view charts.
 This recovery program allows consumers to partner with their service providers, who would lead this practice during regular “meeting room” appointments.
 The journey to recovery commences in this relational space, where owning one’s life again can be realized.

-The aim of this recovery protocol is not just to build a person’s capacity to break free from the chains of the mental illness hold on one’s life but to transition out of this way of living to a new orbit where Person-Centered (led) Living dominates instead of the current, Illness Directed (led) Living.
-Hence, The Illness, whether depression or anxiety disorders, is no longer experienced as the center of one’s life.
+The aim of this recovery protocol is not just to build a person’s capacity to break free from the chains of the mental illness hold on one’s life but to transition out of an Illness-led Living to a new orbital position where Person-Centered (led) Living dominates, a freeing experience (See, The Fable).
+Hence, mental illness conditions like depression or anxiety disorders are no longer experienced as the center of one’s life.

-b) weakening the strength of the mental illness
+b) the weakening strength of the mental condition in their life

-In listening to this consumer constituency, a stream of sentiments has been expressed over decades about living under the reign of poor medication response.
-Here is a summary of these sentiments,
+In listening to the consumer constituency over the decade of service, a stream of sentiments about living under the reign of poor medication response has been expressed.
+Here is a summary of these sentiments:

-Such sentiments voiced over time tend to erode an individual’s recovery psychology (recovery mindset) of “Agency” with “Hopefulness” (AH), the core belief set driving a “personal recovery” (recovery).
+Such sentiments expressed and others outlined resulting from failed medications tend to erode an individual’s recovery psychology (recovery mindset) of “Agency” and “Hopefulness” (AH), the core belief set driving a “personal recovery” (recovery).
 Here, the term “recovery psychology” has been defined as,

-… representing a belief set forming an attitude that determines the degree to which persons can conceive of having the capacity to make a recovery possible utilizing their personal resources exercised for this purpose.
+… representing a belief set of formed attitudes that determine the degree to which a person can conceive of having the capacity to make recovery possible utilizing their personal resources, exercised for this purpose.

-With poor medication returns, the longer a person cycles in this form of treatment suspension, the greater the erosion of one’s recovery mindset.
-This impact can piggyback on the internalized stigma of accepting a psychiatric label, making the recovery mindset of the person worse, thus lessening the capacity to feel empowered to pursue a recovery.
+With poor medication returns, the longer a person cycles in this form of treatment non-responsiveness, the greater the erosion of one’s recovery mindset.
+In effect, due to the non-effectiveness of medications, the software code written into their recovery psychology by this time has become corrupted with a negative sense of self and life.
+This corrosive impact tends to piggyback on the internalized stigma of accepting a psychiatric label as core to their identity, making their recovery mindset ill-prepared to pursue a recovery.

 Consider this statement from “The Psychiatrist” regarding empowerment in the article: Does the Scientific Evidence Support the Recovery Model?
 Volume 34, Issue 1, January 2010, pp. 3 – 5,